AmirrezaFarnamTaheri/MassConfigMerger/docs/tutorial.md

 ### Method 3: Using Google Colab (Easy, No Setup)

 1. Go to [colab.research.google.com](https://colab.research.google.com) and click **`File`** -\> **`New notebook`**.
-2. In a cell, run `!pip install massconfigmerger`.
+2. In a cell, run `!pip install configstream`.
-3. In a new cell, run `!massconfigmerger full`.
+3. In a new cell, run `!configstream full`.
 4. When it finishes, find the `output` folder in the file explorer on the left.
 Right-click the files to download them.
 (Like Method 2, you'll need to host the `base64.txt` file's content to get a usable link).

 -----